Manage your grant

 Publicising your research

 As per the grant terms and conditions, all researchers must acknowledge Blood Cancer UK as a funder on posters and presentation.
-High resolution logos must be used and can be obtained by emailing the research team.
+High resolution logos must be used and can be obtained by contacting the Research team.

 If you are planning on submitting a paper for publication, please get in touch as soon as possible before publication.
 We are keen to support you with dissemination to help you reach a wider audience with your research findings.
 This can include promoting your research in the local or national media or sharing your findings with people affected by blood cancer.